LightSpeedWorks/co-thunkify/README.md

-aa-thunkify - async await thunkify
+co-thunkify - async await thunkify
 ==================================

   Turn a regular node function into one which returns a thunk,